Why You Should Stop Using Google Analytics in 2026

 Attribution model removal source: Search Engine Land.
 Data retention: Google Support.
 Default retention is just 2 months; 14 months requires manual configuration.

 In September 2023, Google removed four attribution models: first-click, linear, time-decay, and position-based.
-Existing conversions using these models were automatically switched to data-driven attribution.
-Google justified this by saying fewer than 3% of conversions used them.
-The 3% who depended on them had no say.
+Any conversions still using them got flipped over to data-driven attribution, like it or not.
+Google's reason was that fewer than 3% of conversions used them.
+The 3% who built their reporting on them got no vote.

 For a complete analysis of how bounce rate is measured across tools, see What Is Bounce Rate?